lukephills/File-API/README.md

-#FILE API - LOADING AUDIO
+#FILE API - LOAD & DECODE AUDIO

-Example loading audio files using the file API
+Drag and drop and audio file in the container and it will be decoded into an AudioBuffer ready for use with the Web Audio API.

 ### Development